openclimatefix/solar-and-storage/README.md

 # Solar and Storage

-TODO this is private for the moment as I (Peter Dudfield) have worked on this before and need to check with old employer.
-There is enough public code that I don't think this is a problem

 A Python Library to run solar and storage optimization.
 This uses mixed integer linear programming and maximises revenue made by charging and discharging the battery.
 The model uses variable prices and a solar generation profile.